 E-government and digital public service systems are also sources for hackers due to the sensitive and valuable information these systems hold.
 The statistics also shows that attacks against public sectors will continue with increasing virulence.

-With the evolution of 5G networks, edge computing, artificial intelligence (AI), and Internet of Things, companies should move software-defined security from conventional security.
+With the evolution of 5G networks, edge computing, artificial intelligence (AI), and the Internet of Things, companies should move software-defined security from conventional security.